rimjhimroy/snakeTEPID/README.md

 ## REQUIRED:

 Python 3
-Snakemake (Tested with 5.7.4) [¨problem with activation of tepid env from snakemake] Conda
+Snakemake (Tested with 5.7.4) [problem with activation of tepid env from snakemake] Conda
 Singularity (system-wide installation, not with conda) (at the moment singularity is not working)

 ## TARGET PLATFORM:

-(Required) Singularity >= 2.4 (does not require sudo access) or Docker (requires sudo access) (Optional) Sun Grid Compute Engine
+(Required) Singularity >= 2.4 (does not require sudo access) or Docker (requires sudo access) (Optional) SLURM
 (Optional) Ubuntu 16.04 (Xenial)

 ## Create snakemake environment